jo-robles/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-To begin the analysis of our data, we have performed a multiple linear regression on our sample utilzing R. Our results are as follows (after loading in the dataset):
+To begin the analysis of our data, we have performed a multiple linear regression on our sample utilizing R. Our results are as follows (after loading in the dataset):

 ![Linear Regression](https://github.com/jo-robles/MechaCar_Statistical_Analysis/blob/53438846dfcec90810ffedfa5d1cc6b5c4474938/Resources/Images/linear_regression.PNG)